edunham/slides/git/index.rst

 .. note::

-    that joke about how a group of developers is called a merge conflict
+    "a group of developers is called a merge conflict"

 Making a Merge
 --------------